 About

-Tanasia is also an Olympic Development Track and Field athlete, specializing in the triple jump event.
-She is a three-time National Champion and the current National Record Holder for Puerto Rico.
-Tanasia is a graduate of Williams College (MA), where she was a three-time NCAA National Champion and 12-time All-American, and the recipient of the Nell C. Jackson Award from the National Association for Girls and Women in Sports.
-Tanasia has coached at the Division I (Vanderbilt- SEC) and Division III levels.
-She returns to the sport after a two-year departure.
-She credits her return to the immeasurable motivation, inspiration, and support from her daughter and partner.
+Tanasia is also an Olympic Development–level track and field athlete, specializing in the triple jump.
+She is a three-time national champion and the current national record holder for Puerto Rico.
+Tanasia is a graduate of Williams College, where she was a three-time NCAA national champion, a 12-time All-American, and the recipient of the Nell C. Jackson Award from the National Association for Girls and Women in Sports.
+She has coached at the Division I (Vanderbilt University, SEC) and Division III levels.